Why choose Edinburgh? The student perspective

 The University of Edinburgh has been at the forefront of knowledge since it was founded in 1583.

-Today, we’re proud to be one of the world’s top 20 universities*, ranked 30th in the world for social, economic and environmental impact* and 19th among the world’s most international universities.
+Today, we’re proud to be one of the world’s top 20 universities (16th in the world)*, ranked 18th among the world’s most international universities (41% international students).**

 * QS World University ranking 2022

 We welcome over 2000 visiting students every year and we’re pleased to say that each year 92%-96% of students say they would recommend the University of Edinburgh to others.

 Overall, this one year abroad was amazing precisely because of this university.
 The level of education was far beyond my country in terms of the quality of lectures and facilities in the library.